OpenVR-Advanced-Settings/OpenVR-AdvancedSettings/Readme.md

 # How to Compile

-- Use the Qt addon for Visual Studio to create a Visual Studio project from the .pro file.
+Building has been tested with Qt 5.10 and Visual Studio 2017 community.
-- Execute bin/windeployqt.bat which copies all Qt files necessary for execution into the output directory.
+If both have been installed in their default paths than the project can be build using `build_windows.cmd`, this compiles the binary and copies all files necessary for execution into the output directory.

 # Notes: